marcel-van-de-kamp/movie-assignments/exercises/08 - retreiving data with a service/assignment.md

 **Steps**:
 - Notice the `provideHttpClient()` from '@angular/common/http' in the app.config.ts file and how this config file is loaded in `main.ts` while bootstrapping the application.
 - Import the `HttpClient` service from `'@angular/common/http'` into the `movie.service`.
-- Add a parameter `http` to the constructor and type it as `HttpClient`.
+- Inject the HttpClient as a private property `http` and type it as `HttpClient`.
 - Declare two private properties `moviesUrl` and `moviesFavUrl` in the `movie.service` and assign the values `'api/movies'` and `'api/moviesFav'` to them.
 >  We will edit the `getMovies` function to use the `httpClient` to asynchronously get the remote movie data:
 - Remove the hardcoded array of movies from the `getMovies` function.